zweily/http2ss/README.md

 1. **Verify your Shadowsocks server details** are correct in docker-compose.yml
 2. **Check that your Shadowsocks server supports the encryption method** specified in SS_METHOD
+3. **For HTTPS sites**, make sure you're using the HTTP proxy (port 8080) and not trying to use port 8443 as an HTTPS proxy